NellyJazminPC/Qmacdougallii_genomic_environment/README.md

 ### [**data**](/data)

-Este directorio contendrá datos para los análisis genómicos, para la identificación de SNPs outliers para la especie y para la identificación de estos en posibles genes candidatos a adaptación local.
-Por otra parte, también contendrá datos de variables climáticas y ambientales
+This directory will contain the data for genomic and environmental analyzes (climate and soil).

- - **genomic** : El cual contiene secuencias de genes candidatos a adaptación local previamente identificados en la literatura y las secuencias obtenidas del trabajo de Pacheco-Cruz, 2019 así como el archivo VCF (variant call format) de los SNPs identificados.
+ - **genomic** : This directory contains sequences of candidate genes for local adaptation previously identified in the literature and the sequences obtained from the work of [Pacheco-Cruz, 2019](http://oreon.dgbiblio.unam.mx/F/X3YHJ1BNV7S4YYHEPDPIIA1S4GF2I5UGQMS61QGRFB4AHKPCJ7-04791?func=full-set-set&set_number=023823&set_entry=000002&format=999).
+As well as the VCF file (variant call format) of the identified SNPs.

-    - **candidate_genes** :secuencias de genes previamente identificados y descritos en la literatura
+    - **candidate_genes** : Sequences of genes previously identified and described in the literature as candidate genes for local adaptation in trees
-    - **qmacd**           :secuencias de 80 individuos de la especie Q. macdougallii obtenidos a partir del trabajo de Pacheco-Cruz, 2019.
+    - **qmacd**           : Sequences of 80 individuals of the species *Q. macdougallii* obtained from the work of Pacheco-Cruz, 2019.
-    - **outlier_SNPs**    :identificación de SNPs outliers para la especie Q. macdougallii a partir de las secuencias del trabajo de Pacheco-Cruz, 2019.
+    - **outlier_SNPs**    : Identification of **_outliers SNPs_** for *Q. macdougallii*.

- - **climate** : El cual contiene las capas de las tres principales bases de datos públicas a utilizar
+ - **climate** : Which contains the *shapes* and data of three main public databases to use, WorldClim, CONABIO and CONAGUA.
-    - **wc** : Contiene las capas del sitio [WorldClim](https://www.worldclim.org/) con datos para el escenario actual y para cuatro escenarios bajo efectos de cambio climático
+    - **wc** : Contains the layers of the [WorldClim site](https://www.worldclim.org/) with data for the current scenario and four scenarios under the effects of climate change.
         - *actual*
         - *2050_4.5*
         - *2050_8.5*